blorente/decorat/wiki/stories/the_promotion.md

 ---

 _Tap_, _tap_, _tap_.
 Fire. _Tap_, _tap_, _tap_.
 Blood. _Tap_, _tap_, _tap_.
 "No!"
-I screamed, as I woke up from the nightmare again.
+I scream, as I wake up from the nightmare again.

-The fresh sheets were rubbed against my tender neck, sending a sharp pain stab at the back of my head.
+I feel fresh sheets rub against my tender neck, sending a sharp pain stab at the back of my head.

 Fresh sheets.

-This wasn't my bed.
+This isn't my station.

-"Good morning, Faustus" Said a male voice.
+"Good morning, Faustus" I hear a male voice say.

-I tried to open my eyes, but only the left one obeyed.
-The right one responded with a sharp stab of pain instead.
+I try to open my eyes, but only the left one obeys.
+The right one responds with a sharp stab of pain instead.

 "I wouldn't do that if I were you.
-That's a nasty bruise you have there"
+That's a nasty bruise you have there."

-In the well-lit room, a single man was talking to me.
-He was dressed in white Medicae uniform.
-He scratched the glossy surface of the dataslate as he scribbled notes. _Tap_, _tap_, _tap_.
+In the well-lit room, a single man is talking to me.
+He is dressed in starched Medicae uniform, and is scratching the glossy surface of his dataslate as he scribbles something. _Tap_, _tap_, _tap_.

 "Wh-Where am I?"
-My lips felt heavy and dry.
+My lips feel heavy and dry.
+I can barely form the words.

-"You're in Unit 43, East Medicae." _Tap_, _Tap_, _Tap_.
+"You're in Unit 498, East Medicae." _Tap_, _Tap_, _Tap_.
 "You gave us a good scare this morning".

-A flash of sharp, bloody metal claws came back for a second, and my heart skipped a beat.
-I took a deep breath, trying to push the memory away.
+A flash of sharp, bloody metal claws.
+My heart skipped a beat.
+I take a deep breath, pushing the memory away.

 "What's going to happen to me?"
-A note of desperation betrayed my feigned confidence.
-I didn't think my bruises were the reason I was in the Fingers.
+A note of desperation betrays my feigned confidence.
+I don't think my bruises were the reason I'm in the Fingers, and I suspect he doesn't either.

 "Well, Faustus, we're going to make you all better."
-The man's lips formed a practiced smile.
+The man's lips form a practiced smile.
+His eyes don't.
 "Don't you worry.
 Soon, you'll feel... good as new" _Tap_, _Tap_, _Tap_.

-It _was_ a reset, then. _Tap_, _Tap_, _Tap_.
-I tried to raise my hands, but tight leather bounds bit into my wrists. _Clang, _Clang, _Clang_.
-I felt dizzy, and started hyperventilating.
+I swallow hard.
+So it _is_ a reset. _Tap_, _Tap_, _Tap_.
+I try to raise my hands, but tight leather bondages bite into my wrists. _Clang, _Clang, _Clang_.
+My head starts spinning, and my heart racing.

 "Please Faustus, try to calm down". _Clang, _Clang, _Clang_.

 "You can't do this to me!
 I'm working for the Ordos!
 The Emperor needs me!"
-I was seeing red now, flying, thick streaks of blood red.
-My whole body was shaking, trying to get out of its bondages.
+I'm seeing red now.
+Flying, thick, wet streaks of blood red.
+My whole body's shaking, trying to get out of this damn bed.

-"Have it your way" The man shrugged, the smile gone from his lips.
-I could barely hear his footsteps approaching, but I felt his hand touching a control beside my head.
+The man shrugs.
+"Have it your way."
+The smile gone from his lips.
+I can barely hear his footsteps approaching through the sound battle, but I feel his hand touching a control beside my head.

-Immediately, my body went numb, and my eyes felt very heavy.
-The blood was gone.
+Immediately, my body goes numb, and my eyes feel very heavy.
+The blood washes away, like the the rain wiping off the windows of a train.

-As I submerged in a pool of nothingness, I heard the man's footsteps going away.
+As I submerge in a pool of nothingness, I hear the man's footsteps going away.

-"Prepare worker FA-X16S for reset" I could barely hear him.
+"Prepare worker FA-X16S for reset" I can barely hear him now.

 "Again, sir?
+Less than a year after the last one?
 The odds of a full reco -"

 "He's critical.
-We don't want another case like that monster Jorrick"
+We don't want another case like that monster Jorrick from back then."

 "Of course, sir."

-With the soft click of a door sliding shut, the room went dark.
+With the soft click of a door sliding shut, the room goes dark.

-"I toldya mate.
+From the corner of my mind, I hear a voice.
+"I told'ya mate.
 Guess you didn't have that long after all."